zeriouslyzen/Thesidia-V.1/README_KATANX.md

 - **Educational content**: Learn from practitioners and teachers

 ### Build Community
-- **Circles**: Join or create communities around specific disciplines
+- **Forums**: Join or create communities around specific disciplines
 - **Resonating**: Connect with content and people that resonate with your practice
 - **Friends & Fans**: Build meaningful connections with fellow practitioners
 - **Studio integration**: Link to studios, gyms, and training locations